raspberrypilearning/cd-dice-roller/en/step_6.md

 --- /task ---

-All that's left to do in this step is to toggle the CSS class you created, called `selected`.
+Next, you need make the `toggleDieYellow()` function toggle the `selected` CSS class.

 --- task ---

- This can be done by adding the following line of code:
+Add the following line of code:

 ```javascript
   function toggleDieYellow(dieID) {